nissan-ajith-padmakumar/style-guide/javascript/react-jsx-style-guide/style-guide.md

 Always use double quotes \(`"`\) for JSX attributes, but single quotes \(`'`\) for all other JS.

-{% hint style="warning" %}
-Why?
+> Why?
 Regular HTML attributes also typically use double quotes instead of single, so JSX attributes mirror this convention.
-{% endhint %}

 ```jsx
 // bad